 Type B Personalities

 They’re patient, measured, more tolerant and more likely to spend their time relaxing or helping others.
-They generally see the good side of events and people and seldom become frustrated or angry with others, and are almost never instigators or either physical of verbal aggression.
+They generally see the good side of events and people.
+It’s said they seldom become frustrated or angry with others, and are almost never instigators or either physical of verbal aggression.

-The phrases Type A and Type B are fairly commonly used, and there’s nothing really wrong with these labels being used as a shorthand way to describe people.
+The phrases Type A and Type B are used fairly commonly.
+There’s nothing really wrong with these labels being used as a shorthand way to describe people.
 That said, there’s nothing really scientific about it either.
 Like many personality categorizations, they’re not based on much evidence.

 In relation to the original research as carried out in relation to heart health, things are even more dubious.
 This research is somewhat discredited with claims that tobacco funding supported it in an effort to find non smoking related causes for poor coronary health.